Master of Science in Health Economics (MScHE)

 The academic year starts on September 1 and is split into two semesters (September-February/ March-August).

-Full-time study (international students) means that students finish the taught parts of the programme in the first semester and write their thesis in the second semester.
+Full-time study means that students finish the taught parts of the programme in the first semester and write their thesis in the second semester.

-Part-time study (reserved for MaReCuM students already enrolled at the Medical Faculty Mannheim of Heidelberg University) means that study duration extends over a period of 2½ years with defined periods of full-time attendance.
+Part-time study means that study duration extends over a period of 2 years with defined periods of full-time attendance.
 Part-time students begin in year 1 by participating in taught modules in the 9 weeks from September to the end of October.
-In year 2 they continue with taught modules for 14 weeks from November to the end of February.
+In year 2 they continue with taught modules from November to the end of March.
 The M.Sc. thesis is completed at an individually chosen point thereafter.
-During taught modules, full-time attendance is necessary, between the modules there is no programme on offer (dual degree medical students = MaReCuM students continue with their medical courses).
+During taught modules, full-time attendance is necessary, between the modules there is no programme on offer.

 The booking of single modules is not possible.

 Further information concerning the programm structure can be found in the Module Handbook

 The MScHE has been undergoing a re-accreditation process and thus some changes occurred.

 Tuition fees will be EUR 7,000 per semester (full-time study) or per year of study (part-time study).
 Please consult the Scale of Tuition Fees for detailed information.